-- Attend Herron orientation session in late Fall - Prepare a portfolio of work, submit artist statement on Oncourse, and sign-up for the sophomore review session in late fall - Complete formal application online to School of Education February 1 after acceptance into the Art Education Program - Upon acceptance into the Teacher Education Program, sign up and attend the School of Education orientation program
+· Attend Herron orientation session in late fall.

+- Prepare a portfolio of work, submit artist statement on Canvas, and sign-up for the sophomore review session in late fall. - Complete formal application online to School of Education by February 1 after passing the sophomore review. - Upon acceptance into the Teacher Education Program, sign up and attend the School of Education orientation program